AntoineGauquier/inferring_document_class_of_scientific_article/README.md

 Scientific Article*](article.pdf) by Antoine Gauquier and [Pierre Senellart](https://pierre.senellart.com/).

-Some more content will be added within this repository over the coming weeks.

 ## Dataset

 We used 98713 articles in PDF format (completed by their sources to